null

 we are stepping AND fishing in order to make sure we don't negatively impact the spawn.
 We have posted multiple social media posts, and written multiple blog posts about why it is important to leave ANY and ALL spawning fish alone, but if you haven't seen them or understand why leaving spawning fish alone matters, you can read about why we need to respect spawning fish by clicking on the link I've provided for you Here.*

-Novmeber is here, and with it comes the back half of the Fall fishing season.
-Most if not all of the local tailwater fisheries have dropped their output to winter flows, which has made sections of the Weber too low to fish in our eyes, make sure you check the river gauges before heading out.
+Hard to believe December is here, but here we are, and with it comes the onset of Winter.
+Most if not all of the local tailwater fisheries have dropped their output to winter flows, which has made sections of the Weber too low to fish in our eyes, so make sure you check the river gauges before heading out.

 The best information for river flows on the Middle and Lower Provo are through the CUWCD Wesbite.
 You can find that info Here.